dodsonphillip62/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute scrambling and stress.
 Break down projects into smaller, manageable tasks and set realistic deadlines for each.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and to refocus, as well as for unexpected challenges that may arise.

+# 2024-03-07
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function, method, class, module, etc. names that accurately represent their purpose and functionality.
+2. Follow coding conventions and standards for the language and framework you're using.
+These guidelines exist to ensure consistency and ease of understanding across a team.
+3. Break up large blocks of code into smaller, more manageable functions and methods that perform a specific task. this makes code easier to understand and easier for others to contribute to.
+4. Comment your code.
+Write concise explanations of what each block of codes does and why it' s there.
+Keep comments up-do-date as your project evolves.
+5. Refactor your existing code regularly to remove duplication, simplify logic, improve performance, or fix errors.
+Doing so will make your current codebase healthier and more maintainable in the long run.
+6. Learn and use version control systems like Git to manage your source code and collaborate with others.
+It'll help you keep track of your work and make it easier down the road to fix or revert any changes.
+7. Continuously learn and keep up with new programming languages, frameworks, tools, libraries, best-practices, security vulnerabilities, performance optimizations, debugging techniques, version-control systems, testing frameworks and anything else that' ll help make you a better and efficient programmer.